harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step.md

 For more information, go to [add text secrets](/docs/platform/secrets/add-use-text-secrets).

-There are two ways to use Secret Variables in Scripts:
+There are two ways to use secret variables in scripts:
-* Variables of secret type can be directly used, like any other variable with secret variable identifier being passed to `value` attribute or field.
+* Secret type variables can be used like any other variable with the secret variable identifier being passed to the `value` attribute or field.
-* Secondly, you can use `<+secrets.getValue("secret_Id")>` to refer to the secret for `value` attribute or field, and select the type of variable as String, which makes the variable to be of string format having value of Secret variable.
+* You can use `<+secrets.getValue("secret_Id")>` to refer to the secret `value` attribute or field, and select the type of variable as String.
+This formats the variable in string format and contains the value of the secret variable.
-Usage of Secret variable is explained later in the documentation in detail.
+Secret variable usage is explained later in the documentation in detail.

 ### Escaping characters